ONSdigital/dp/training/culture-and-process/DISSEMINATION.md

 A visualisation of these departments in the form of an organisational chart can be found [here](https://uksa.statisticsauthority.gov.uk/wp-content/uploads/2020/09/UK-Statistics-Authority-organisation-chart-008-JH.pdf), and the statistical system flowchart can be found [here](https://uksa.statisticsauthority.gov.uk/wp-content/uploads/2020/07/1349_UKSA-statisical-system-flowchart.gif)

-## Digital Services and Technology
+## Digital Services

-Dissemination is part of the Digital Services and Technology (DST) directorate of the ONS.
-DST is responsible for all systems, devices and technology that supports the ONS.
+Dissemination is part of the Digital Services (DS) directorate of the ONS.
+Digital Services is responsible for all systems, devices and technology that supports the ONS.
 Our purpose is to enable the ONS through delivering critical digital and technology capabilities.

-Within DST, Dissemination sits within the Collection and Dissemination division.

 ## Digital Publishing